GabeZacarias/LiveTheaterSeats/README.md

 - Once all seats are sold, current screen will be cleared and a message of sold out will appear

 # RunProgram
-To run program download main.exe
+To run program instead of looking at the code, download theater.exe